Life in AFROTC

 Dining in, Dining out, Military Ball

 Throughout the year, the unit hosts several social functions where cadets have the opportunity to dress up in either civilian or military dress attire.
 These events include Combat Dining In, Dining Out, and Military Ball.
 In the fall, cadets attend Combat Dining In which a relaxed, yet professional, function where cadets are giving the opportunity to poke fun at their peers and enjoy an relaxed evening.
-Sometime in the spring semester, we host a military ball with Army ROTC and Navy ROTC.
+Sometime in the spring semester, we host a military ball.
 The Military Ball is an opportunity for cadets, cadre, and guests to interact in a social, albeit formal, setting.
 At the end of the spring semester, the Duke and UNC AFROTC cadets come together for a last social event called Dining Out.
 This is a formal dinner with a guest speaker but, as you would expect, there’s a lot of good-natured rivalry.